-Purchasing cosmetology liability insurance can be intimidating, especially if you don’t know what to look for.
+Purchasing cosmetology insurance can be intimidating, especially if you don’t know what to look for.
 This is not an investment that should be made based on cost alone.
 Not all insurance policies are created equal, so it’s important to understand what you’re getting.
-When you begin looking for liability insurance, there are three key things to keep in mind:
+When you begin looking for cosmetology insurance, there are three key things to keep in mind:

 1. Your insurance policy should cover professional, general, and product liability.